 Undeniable creativity can be found dining at Masseria.
 Owner and Chef Nicholas Stefanelli’s southeastern Italian ancestral roots are evident in his traditionally inspired creations; however, his food is by no means limited to this region, as he takes inspiration from the rich culinary heritage woven in the dishes throughout Italy.
-To indulge your palate in a wide range of sensations and unusual combinations, try the six-course tasting menu with the wine pairing and you will finish your evening satiated and anticipating your next booking.
+To indulge your palate in a wide range of sensations and unusual combinations, try the six or eight-course tasting menu with the wine pairing and you will finish your evening satiated and anticipating your next booking.

 Bresca takes inspiration from Paris but characterizes itself as taking a more dynamic, experimental, and informal approach to cooking than traditional French cuisine.
-Ordinary ingredients like beets and tomatoes hold the same value as truffles and caviar in their three or four-course menu.
+Ordinary ingredients like beets and tomatoes hold the same value as truffles and caviar on their three or four-course menu.
 Look around and guests will spot whimsical touches throughout the restaurant–like animal paintings, fish heads, and a moss wall.
 Even the dishware is quirky, particularly a bee-shaped cocktail glass and vintage china from around the world.

 Maydan, meaning gathering place in Arabic, brings attention to wonderous cuisines from parts of the world that remain mainly misunderstood in the U.S. Diners walk on antique Arabian carpets to reach their dining table where herb-drenched cheeses, a variety of flavorful dipping spreads, honey-soaked dates, and mains like spiced fish and chicken thigh can be shared.
 The faint sounds of traditional Arabian beats will transport guests to the Middle East during this dining experience.

 Peruse Union Market